-OVERVIEW: The U.S. Bancorp Foundation is the philanthropic arm of the financial services company, and provides grants in the areas of education, workforce development, economic development, affordable housing, and arts and culture in the areas where its bank has a presence.
+OVERVIEW: The U.S. Bancorp Foundation is the philanthropic arm of the financial services company and supports education, workforce development, economic development, affordable housing, and arts and culture in the areas where its bank has a presence.

-IP TAKE: The U.S Bancorp Foundation is a significant grantor of music organizations—particularly performance groups—within its focus on arts and culture, viewing this support as part of a larger context of community development and uplift.
-This funding includes the potential for general operating costs, and it’s an open application process.
-But keep in mind that your music project must take place in one of the 28 states where its corporate side does its banking.
+IP TAKE: The U.S Bancorp Foundation is a significant supporter of music organizations—particularly performance groups—within its focus on arts and culture.
+The foundation views this support as part of a larger context of community development and uplift.
+This funding is an open application process and includes the potential for general operating costs.
+But keep in mind that funded music projects must take place in one of the 28 states where its corporate side does its banking.

 PROFILE: The U.S. Bancorp Foundation is the philanthropic arm of U.S. Bancorp, the financial services company based in Minneapolis.
 A word here about corporate nomenclature: The company U.S. Bancorp is often referred to as U.S. Bank, which is the signage their bank storefronts (and commercial website) use.
 By extension, U.S. Bancorp Foundation is often referred to as U.S. Bank Foundation—on its own website, the two names are used somewhat interchangeably.
-But be aware that formally speaking (including by IRS designation) the foundation we’re about to discuss is the U.C.
-Bancorp Foundation.
+But be aware that formally speaking (including by IRS designation) the foundation discussed here is the U.S. Bancorp Foundation.

-No matter what you call it, this foundation is committed to giving grants to arts organizations.
-In recent years, the foundation provided $25.5 million in grant funding, and more than 15 percent of that went to its focus on Cultural and Artistic Enrichment, with directives to develop audience (particularly in underserved populations), bring “select and limited civic amenities” to rural community, and to promote arts education.
+Regardless of some flexibility in its naming, this foundation supports grantmaking to arts organizations.
+In past years, the foundation provided $26.2 million in grant funding, and more than 15 percent of that went to its focus on Cultural and Artistic Enrichment, with directives to develop audiences (particularly in underserved populations), bring “select and limited civic amenities” to rural communities, and to promote arts education.

-Music is a primary aspect of this granting area, viewed by the foundation as a key to its granting mandate is to support uplift and development for communities in need—within the 25 states where its banking occurs: Arkansas, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Utah, Washington, Wisconsin and Wyoming.
+Music is a primary aspect of this granting area.
+The foundation views support, uplift, and development for communities in need—within the 25 states where its banking occurs—as key to its granting mandate: Arkansas, Arizona, California, Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Utah, Washington, Wisconsin and Wyoming.

 Unlike many of its corporate granting peers who give to arts organizations, U.S. Bancorp Foundation earmarks grants for general operating support as well as program support (and capital projects too, under stricter circumstances).

-On the corporate side of the equation, U.S. Bancorp has a Corporate Sponsorship program that supports a small and select group of “leading arts and cultural organizations.”
-Music is not prevalent within this very short list, but if you're a very big player, you can try to pursue this avenue as well.
+On the corporate side, U.S. Bancorp has a Corporate Sponsorship program that supports a small and select group of “leading arts and cultural organizations.”
+Music is not prevalent within this very short list, but it is another avenue for grantseekers to pursue.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)